 Kusi Ñan Organic Farm

 Kusi Ñan is an Organic Farm project created by the graduates of the Kusi Kawsay Andean School.
 Following the Kusi Kawsay education, the first graduates (2012) were motivated to revitalize and reclaim their culture by contributing to their community as agents of change.
-Now in its sixth year, Kusi Ñan serves as a model for Climate Change adaptation and mitigation!
-The farm is also a community gathering space and provides a beautiful, healthy and safe space to conduct empowering workshops for children, youth and communities.
+Kusi Ñan serves as a model for Climate Change adaptation and mitigation!
+Kusi Ñan provides a beautiful, healthy and safe space to conduct empowering workshops for children, youth and communities.

 ABOUT KUSI ÑAN

 The Kusi Ñan project of organic agriculture became a source of employment for the alumni and provided a creative solution.
-Kusi Ñan grows organic healthy, nutritious foods with non-polluting products and thus they provide the school lunch for Kusi Kawsay and the alumni sell their produce.
-The Kusi Ñan project has allowed the graduates to remain in their community rather than having to migrate to the city for employment, and as a result, has inspired them to start their own successful businesses or further their studies.
-Kusi Kawsay students continue to learn ancient Andean ways of farming and sharing these with their peers.
+Kusi Ñan grows organic healthy, nutritious foods with non-polluting products, and thus provides the school snack for Kusi Kawsay, and sells their produce.
+The Kusi Ñan project allowed the graduates to remain in their community rather than having to migrate to the city for employment, and as a result, has inspired them to start their own successful businesses or further their studies.
+Kusi Kawsay students continue to learn ancient Andean ways of farming permaculture practices, sharing with their peers.
 Furthermore, this organic nutritious produce is available to our families and community, and we sell to local businesses.
 Today Kusi Ñan is a flourishing farm serving their nutritious and organic produce to locals and restaurants in Pisac, around the Sacred Valley and in Cusco.